rdpunder/LSPS/README.md

 ### Data
 Download the Realized Volatility measure via Dacheng Xiu's [Risk Lab](https://dachxiu.chicagobooth.edu/#risklab) by selecting trades of `SPDR S & P 500 E T F TRUST` (symbol=`SPY`, PN=`843398`) for the period `All`.
 The downloaded file contains two types: QMLE-Trades and QMLE-Quote, from which we select `QMLE-Trades`.
 Save the data as `.csv` file `RealisedVolatilityFullPeriodTrade.csv` in the subdirectory `01DensityForecasts/Data`.
 The S&P500 series (ticker: `SPY`) is downloaded from [Yahoo Finance](https://finance.yahoo.com/quote/SPY/) through the `yfinance` module by running the Python script `01DensityForecasts/Data/EmpiricalDataRiskMan.py`, which also transforms the prices into log returns and merges the S&P500 data with the deannualized realized measure.

 ### Code
+The code is organized in the three folders introduced above.
+1. Navigate to `01DensityForecasts`.
+Run the file RiskManMain.py to

 ### Output

 ## MULTIVARIATE RISK MANAGEMENT
 Directory: `MULTIVARIATE_RISK_MANAGEMENT_Table_2_Appendix_I/`